 Find Cheap Homeowners Insurance Quotes in Your Area

-Your area's ISO fire score is a rating that determines how well your local fire department can protect your community and home.
+Your area's ISO fire rating determines how well your local fire department can protect your community and home.
 Insurance companies use the score to help set home insurance rates, as a home that is less likely to be severely damaged or destroyed by fire is cheaper to insure.
 However, the impact of your area's ISO score on your homeowners insurance policy varies by insurer.
-What's more, ISO does not publicly release scores, so it's not easy to look up your area's score or how it's impacting your insurance rates.
+What's more, ISO does not publicly release scores, so it's not easy to look up your area's score or how it impacts your insurance rates.

-According to the ISO's Fire Suppression Rating Schedule (FSRS), there are four main criteria to a fire rating score:
+According to ISO's Fire Suppression Rating Schedule (FSRS), four main criteria comprise a fire rating score:

-- 40% comes from availability of water supply, including the prevalence of fire hydrants and how much water is available for putting out fires.
+- 40% comes from availability of water supply, including the prevalence of fire hydrants and how much water is available to put out fires.

 - 10% comes from the quality of the area's emergency communications systems (911).

 - An extra 5.5% comes from community outreach, including fire prevention and safety courses.

 - Any area that is more than five driving miles from the nearest fire station is automatically rated a 10.